Mickeyjagger/Alx-system_engineering-devops/0x01-shell_permissions/README.md

-sets permission to the file
+a script that sets the mode of the file